Attuma: Fictional character biography

 When the ruling Council of Atlantis asked Prince Namor to abdicate the throne, Namor obliged and left Atlantis.
 Attuma was hired with his men as mercenaries to end the Atlantean civil war.
 Several Atlantean nobles battled for the throne, but Attuma took the throne and became the new ruler of Atlantis.
 His rule was not a popular one though and Attuma kidnapped Marrina Smallwood, Namor's new wife to embarrass Namor in the eyes of the Atlantean people.
 Namor, with the help of various superheroes including Alpha Flight and the Avengers, freed Marrina and battled Attuma.
 Attuma ended the battle when he realized that Namor was happy with Marrina and did not want to return to Atlantis.
 He did swear vengeance against the superheroes who had allied against him and joined the Lethal Legion, a group of supervillains, shortly afterwards.
 The Legion was short-lived though and Attuma returned to Atlantis.
 During the events of "The Evolutionary War," Attuma joined forces with the Lemurians and reserve Avengers against the High Evolutionary.

-As depicted in the crossover Atlantis Attacks, Attuma allied himself with Ghaur and his Deviants and Llyra and her Lemurians against humanity.
+As depicted in the crossover Atlantis Attacks, Attuma allied with Ghaur and his Deviants and Llyra and her Lemurians against humanity.
 He battled Iron Man and Namor, and then learned that the superhero Andromeda was his estranged daughter.
 Attuma mobilized his troops for an assault against the United States.
 He abducted Marvel Girl as part of Ghaur's plan.
 Attuma then finally met his daughter Andromeda again, who now led a group of Atlantean rebels against him.
 Attuma fought his daughter and defeated her in personal combat, but Ghaur spirited her away.
 Attuma was angered, but continued with their plans.
 Ghaur and Llyra tricked him though and while Attuma attacked the surface world, battling Spider-Man and the Fantastic Four, Ghaur and Llyra attacked Atlantis and killed a large part of the population as a sacrifice to their god Set.
 When hearing about Atlantis' destruction, Attuma went into a stupor and the Atlanteans retreated.
 Attuma was put on trial, but made his way back to Atlantis.

 Shortly afterwards, Attuma briefly lost control of Atlantis and Namor returned to the throne, but Attuma regained the throne of Atlantis, when Namor was cursed as one of the Defenders, a curse which would transport Namor away whenever the Defenders were needed and leave Atlantis undefended.
 Attuma formed the group Deep Six (consisting of Nagala, Orka, Piranha, Sea Urchin, Tiger Shark) to defend Atlantis from Namor and the Defenders.
 Attuma's "Deep Six" was named after the first Deep Six, a group of heroes who aided Namor, including Andromeda.
 Though outnumbered, the Defenders outsmarted Attuma and Namor retook Atlantis.

 Attuma returned to his barbarian hordes and would make other attempts to conquer Atlantis and the surface world, but without any success.
 One such attempt would come after Attuma allied his Barbarian hordes with the forces of the futuristic conqueror Kang.
 His armies would pick Canada as their point of invasion; however they would be turned back by the superhero group, the Avengers.